 Select French banks are able to provide financing for people whose income comes from outside Europe.
 Many lenders have departments dedicated to non-resident borrowers, who are happy to underwrite mortgage applications from Australians and New Zealanders buying French property.
 Despite recent economic turbulence in Europe, the majority of these banks have retained their non-resident mortgage activity and there is a healthy appetite in France to lend to foreign property buyers who meet their criteria.

-From a practical point of view, this does mean that you will need to provide full disclosure of your existing finances, which should all be backed up by relevant formal documentation and statements.
+To apply, you will need to provide full disclosure of your existing finances, which should all be backed up by relevant formal documentation and statements.
 To help smooth out the process, most banks will accept electronic copies of your paperwork.
-With regards to the criteria, a good French mortgage broker will be able to explain to you how affordability calculations work.
+A good French mortgage broker will be able to explain to you how affordability calculations work.

 In the first place, right now you would be able to take advantage of the very attractive interest rates available in Europe.
 French mortgages are invariably linked to the Euribor (Euro Interbank Offered Rate), which has dropped to a historically low level in the aftermath of the global credit crunch.
 The French mortgage market has therefore benefited from appealingly-priced facilities, which are available not just domestically but also to overseas investors borrowing in euros.

 For example, a variable or floating mortgage may offer a starting rate as low as 3%.
 Alternatively, the classic French mortgage has a rate which is fixed for the duration of the term.
 You may find that you are able to fix a rate at under 5% for the duration of a 20 or 25 year term.
 These rates tend to compare very favourably with domestic Australian mortgages, and often prove a cheaper alternative for those who are planning on drawing more funds from an existing line of credit.

 What if I have enough money to buy in cash?